-Patients who have drug-resistant tuberculosis (TB) have a similar microbiological response to bedaquiline-based second-line as patients with drug-sensitive TB taking first-line regimens, according to researchers at Weill Cornell Medicine in New York and GHESKIO Centers in Haiti.
+Patients who have drug-resistant tuberculosis (TB) have a similar microbiological response to bedaquiline-based second-line medications as patients with drug-sensitive TB taking first-line regimens, according to researchers at Weill Cornell Medicine in New York and GHESKIO Centers in Haiti.

-Second-line medications are those that are given when one or more of the given first for the disease are not effective.
+Second-line medications are those that are given when one or more of the drugs given first for the disease are not effective.
 The research could have implications for shortening the duration of treatment for drug-resistant TB, which currently requires medications for up to 2 years, while those with drug-sensitive TB complete treatment in about 6 months.

-“We found that the we use to treat the drug-resistant form of the disease are as effective as our first-line medicines,” said study co-author Dr. Daniel W. Fitzgerald, director of the Center for Global Health at Weill Cornell Medicine.
+“We found that the new drugs we use to treat the drug-resistant form of the disease are as effective as our first-line medicines,” said study co-author Dr. Daniel W. Fitzgerald, director of the Center for Global Health at Weill Cornell Medicine.
 “Historically, they were much worse.”

 Evolving treatments for a devastating disease